daniel0412/coding/leetcode/notes.md

 rather than thinking to do dfs for each `room` cell, we can use reverse engineer to start from `gate` to do dfs

-### reservoir sampling
-given online stream of numbers, make sure probably for each number gets selected is the same.

-idea: keep the first number, then with probability `1/i` to select the `i-th` number

 ## Templates
 ### Topological Sort
 #### cycle detection/find orders